Devendra0110/fastify-server/README.md

 </p>

 # Introduction
-An backend application built on Fastify with :heart:
+An backend application boiler plate built on Fastify with :heart:

 # Getting Started
 Follow the following steps to build/run the application